coffeescript-cookbook/coffeescript-cookbook.github.io/developers-guide.md

 {% endhighlight %}

 Leave this window running while you work.
-Any time you change a file, jekyll will rerender it into the `_site` folder.
+Any time you change a file, jekyll will re-render it into the `_site` folder.

 Open a browser and visit <http://localhost:4000/> and you should see the site.